Software.com

 We started by working through what “AI impact” actually meant in measurable terms.
 Productivity is famously hard to measure for knowledge workers, and adding AI to the mix made it more contentious.
 We needed metrics grounded in output rather than activity — lines of code written is a poor signal; features delivered per developer is a better one.

 The Investment Impact page was the hardest design problem.
 We were essentially building a CFO-facing financial model inside a developer tool, and the numbers needed to be credible enough to put in a budget review.
 A key early decision: rather than comparing AI users to non-users, we measured each developer against their own 12-month rolling average.
-That made the baseline personal and defensible — you're not arguing about whether your best developers happen to use AI tools, you're showing whether a given developer improved after adopting them.
+That made the baseline personal and defensible.
+Instead of arguing about whether your best developers happen to use AI tools, you're showing whether a given developer improved after adopting them.

 The Maturity Matrix came from noticing that adoption rates alone didn't tell the full story.
-The matrix plots every developer in the organization across two dimensions — productivity and AI engagement — making it immediately legible who the champions are (high engagement, strong productivity gains), who the holdouts are (low engagement, leaving value on the table), and who the inefficient users are (high engagement but weak productivity gains, meaning they need coaching on how to use the tools effectively).
+The matrix plots every developer in the organization across two dimensions: productivity and AI engagement.
+The resulting map immediately shows who the champions are (high engagement, strong productivity gains), who the holdouts are (low engagement, leaving value on the table), and who the inefficient users are (high engagement but weak productivity gains, meaning they need coaching to get real value from the tools).
 Leaders can spot the people others should learn from, and the people who need support.

 The Solution